treyescan/dynamic-aoi-toolkit/README.md

 **_Usage:_**

-1. Run the command above
+1. Run the command above.
-1. The video will be outputted to `video_with_labels.mp4` in the same folder
+1. The video will be outputted to `video_with_labels.mp4` in the same folder.
-1. Make sure to move this video before creating a new video
+1. Make sure to move this video before creating a new video.
-   1. NB: video processing make take a while since every frame has to be processed at full resolution
+   1. NB: video processing make take a while since every frame has to be processed at full resolution.

 #### Overlaying AOIs and gaze positions over a video